Eleven Chorale Preludes

 Eleven Chorale Preludes, Op.
-122, is a collection of works for organ by Johannes Brahms, written in 1896 at the end of the composer's life and published posthumously in 1902.
-They are based on verses of nine Lutheran chorales, two of them set twice, and are relatively short:
+122, is a collection of works for organ by Johannes Brahms, written in 1896, at the end of the composer's life, immediately after the death of his beloved friend, Clara Schumann, published posthumously in 1902.
+They are based on verses of nine Lutheran chorales, two of them set twice, and are relatively short, compact miniatures.
+They were the last compositions Brahms ever wrote, composed around the time that he became aware of the cancer that would ultimately prove fatal; thus the final piece is, appropriately enough, a second setting of "O Welt, ich muß dich lassen."